quzo81814351/notes/README.md

 # 2024-03-03
 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In coding, strive to write clear, concise, and maintainable code.
 Avoid unnecessary complexity; it often leads to bugs and harder-to-understand solutions.
 Remember that what you build today may need to be read, understood, and modified by others or your future self.
 So, keep it simple, embrace modularity, and always think about scalability and readability."

+# 2024-03-04
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, maintainable code first and optimize only when necessary, based on data and profiling results.
+Remember that simplicity, readability, and extensibility are key virtues in software development."

+This quote emphasizes the importance of avoiding over-engineering and unnecessary optimization early in the development process.
+It's a reminder to programmers to write clean, understandable code initially, as most performance issues can be identified and addressed later through testing and analysis, rather than guesswork or hasty assumptions during initial coding stages.